kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 		-   users: user-related entities
 	-   gateways: contains the classes that translate between external frameworks and business rules
 		-   external: gateways which interact with external components
+			-   external: folder has no description
+			-   internal: folder has no description
 		-   internal: gateways which implement interfaces that entities require
 	-   use_cases: application business rules
 		-   auth: business rules related to authentication